Previously: KE8RO (Ohio), KL8DX (Alaska) and AK2MA (Massachusetts).

 The winters were tough, but the summers made up for the cold and dark winters.
 Actually, it was the perfect place for a contesting ham.
 When I first became active on the air in Alaska, I was not prepared for the pile-ups I would encounter.
 Gone were the days of calling CQ and having nobody answer me.
 The intimidation factor was pretty high at first, but with the help of the local contesting group, I gained the insight and courage to manage my way through.
 I learned from the seasoned statewide locals on how the best ways to handle a crowd on any mode.
 Once again, my nervousness changed to confidence, and the bands became truly exciting.
 It was not long before my mailbox was full of QSL requests and as I participated in contests, my scores began to get better.
 Once I had a few contest seasons under my belt, it was the only season other than summer I looked forward to.

 As the temperatures turned cold and the sunlight headed south, it marked the start of contest season.
 What a perfect time of year to spend in a warm shack.
 It was not hard to remain in the chair for hours at a time, working a contest or just simply playing radio.
 Our town trips (supply runs to Fairbanks) were planned around contest weekends.
 One summer and contest season lead to another and many fond memories were made.
 Then, in 2010, KL1SF & KL1MF relocated to Arizona.
 This would also change things for me, not knowing it at the time.
 Having your best friends move away leaves a void that just can't be filled.
+But losing my contesting neighbor opened up my desire to contest with others.
+That highlight was being part of the KL2R contesting team!
+N1TX and crew were great and it was my first experience with operating in a multioperator environment.
+From Field Day to contest weekends, my love for contesting grew even more, thanks to team KL2R.

 Our Time To Depart The 49th